isomerpages/nrf-psta/index.md

 notification: ""
 sections:
   - hero:
-      title: Recognising Singapore’s outstanding scientific talent
+      title: Singapore's most Outstanding in Research & Innovation
       button: NOMINATE NOW
       url: /cfn-form/
       background: /images/Hero Background/psta-web-hero-constellation-1920x1006px-dk.jpg
   - infobar:
       title: The Science & Technology Changemakers
       description: Over the past 15 years, the President's Science and Technology Awards (PSTA) has honoured more than 60 men and women for their spirit of innovation.
 Their passion and talent for science and technology have inspired the scientific community and shaped Singapore’s research, innovation and enterprise landscape
       button: nominate now
       url: /nominate-now/
   - infopic:
       title: '"After 30 years, I am very proud to have been part of Singapore’s biomedical growth.”'
       subtitle: 2022 PSTM WINNER
       description: Executive Director, Institute of Molecular and Cell Biology, A*STAR<br> Professor, Yong Loo Lin School of Medicine, NUS